nphach/kotoba-tag/README.md

 - [Resources](#resources)

 ### To Do
-- flesh out api to retrieve vocab words from db
 - scrape Japanese-to-Japanese definitions
+- implement AI definition validation (data-store.ts)
+- flesh out machine

 ### Rules
 Based off of the word game *shiritori*, in Kotoba Tag a player will need to quickly translate Japanese vocabulary and keep the game going with their own Japanese words.
 Race the clock, sharpen your vocab skills and aim for a high score!